glenfant/bobtemplates.gillux/README.rst

   A simple minimal zc.buildout based project bootstrap

+mybobtemplate

+  Make your own **bobtemplate.yourname** package in a few minutes (or more).

 nspackage

-  A regular Python package with or without namespace, any level
+  A regular Python package with or without namespace, any level with lots of goodies.

 buildout
 --------